alixaxel/chrome-aws-lambda/README.md

 The above will create a `chrome-aws-lambda.zip` file, which can be uploaded to your Layers console.

+Alternatively, you can also download the layer artifact from one of our [CI workflow runs](https://github.com/alixaxel/chrome-aws-lambda/actions/workflows/aws.yml?query=is%3Asuccess+branch%3Amaster).

 ## Google Cloud Functions

 Since version `1.11.2`, it's also possible to use this package on Google/Firebase Cloud Functions.